 Abundance of Luck

 Steamed whole fish has a special meaning due to the pronunciation of the word fish, which sounds like surplus or abundance.
 You always want to have a surplus of luck or wealth for the New Year.
 It is important that the fish is prepared whole in order to take on the traditional meaning.
 In addition, leave the last bite on the plate to indicate that you really have surplus of luck for the New Year.
-A subtle white such as the Adelsheims Pinot Gris would be a shining star with this type of dish.With all the dishes and multiple days of celebration, it is important to add some tea at the end of your meal.
+A subtle white would be a shining star with this type of dish.With all the dishes and multiple days of celebration, it is important to add some tea at the end of your meal.
 Much like Europeans tradition of finishing a big meal with espresso, Chinese people will have tea to help with digestion and cleansing of the palate.